-Get started by opening a blank canvas in Kapwing's Studio and setting the size of the output.
+Get started by opening a blank canvas in Kapwing and setting the size of the output.
 If you're planning to post the lyric video on YouTube, make the canvas 16:9.
-You can also make vertical video for IGTV or a square video for social media.
+You can also make vertical video tailored specifically for Instagram or TikTok.

 Then, make or find an image for the background of your lyric video.
 Lyric videos often use album art, an original photo from the artist’s latest performance, or a frame from the music video as the background.
 You can upload an original artwork image or design the image from scratch.

-You can also choose to make your lyric video one solid color – just start with a blank canvas in the Studio, use the “Background” tool to set the color, and make it a video by adding the music.
+You can also choose to make your lyric video one solid color – just start with a blank canvas in the editor, use the color picker for your background, and make it a video by adding the music.
 Instead of using a solid or static background, creators can also type their lyrics on top of a video.
 To create a lyric video background video, make or find a scene that matches the mood and tempo of your music.
 It might have transitioning colors, beats, and shapes that move with the beat.

 Here's an example lyric video that I made for "Knocking Boots" by Luke Bryan.
 I set the background to black and used the flickering neon sign from the official music video in the corner.

 To make a more complex music video, you can add multiple scenes to montage clips together.
-Trim or use the "Timeline" button to ensure that such that each scene last for the right amount of time.
+Trim your video on the timeline to ensure that such that each scene last for the right amount of time.

-Once you've created your background video, click the "Audio" tool in the upper toolbar and upload the music you want to use.
+Once you've created your background video, click "Audio" in the left-hand toolbar and upload the music you want to use.
 Creators can upload an MP3 or MP4 file if they have an original soundtrack.
 If the song you want is on YouTube, you can import the audio soundtrack directly from the YouTube URL.

 For a cover video, you don't need to add audio; you can use the singer’s original audio from an uploaded video.
 However, it may improve the music quality to mute the original video and add the music overlay to the video to replace the video’s soundtrack.

 In Kapwing, you can make adjustments to the audio track so that it sounds correct.
 For example, many music videos have long introductions before the song starts.
 You probably want to cut the introduction off so that the song starts right away.
-Use the "Trim Audio" button to shorten how long the audio will last.
+Use the playhead on the timeline to shorten how long the audio will last.

-Once you've added the music, click the "Subtitles" tool to type out and time the lyrics.
-Listen the song and add the lyrics one by one.
+Once you've added the music, click the "Subtitles" tool to automatically generate lyrics or manually type them out.
+If you want to type them manually, I'd recommend listening to the song and adding the lyrics line by line.

 In the left-hand panel, you can choose to change the size, color, and font of the lyric text.
 You can move the subtitles to the top or middle of the video.
 In a great lyric video, creators will consider some of the following as they create their video: